simp/simp-doc/docs/user_guide/HOWTO/Central_Log_Collection/Logstash.rst

 Elasticsearch, Logstash, and Grafana
 ====================================

-This chapter gives instruction for getting a basic configuration of Logstash working in a SIMP environment.
+This chapter provides instruction for getting a basic configuration of :term:`Logstash` working in a SIMP environment.

 If these instructions don't work for you, please take a look at the README in the `SIMP Logstash module`_, particularly the acceptance tests in the